 What to Look for in a Cast Iron Skillet

-As with other cookware, we recommend looking at several categories when shopping for cast iron skillets: heating properties, durability, stability, design/aesthetics, price, and warranty.
+We recommend looking at several categories when shopping for cast iron skillets: heating properties, durability, stability, design/aesthetics, price, and warranty.
 Here are our thoughts for each category.

-Heating Properties
+Heating

 For most uses, the good outweighs the bad.
 You can simply preheat your cast iron for several minutes to circumvent the slowness and unevenness, and the excellent heat retention is what makes cast iron so excellent for searing steaks and deep frying.
 Other materials, including aluminum and copper, are much more responsive to changes in temperature, making them not as good for these tasks.
 For searing, deep frying, and braising, cast iron reigns supreme.